Life As a Health Technologist or Technician

 The states with the most job growth for Health Tech are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Illinois, Rhode Island, or Kansas.
 These states have the worst job growth for this type of profession.

-Health Technologists and Technicians make between $28,130 and $72,720 a year.
+The typical yearly salary for Health Technologists and Technicians is somewhere between $28,130 and $72,720.

 Health Technologists and Technicians who work in New Mexico, Alaska, or Washington, make the highest salaries.